-Sweet Tomatoes uses a "Find Us" call to action on their homepage for potential customers to enter their "City, State or ZIP Code (see image)."
+Chipotle uses a "Find a Chipotle" call to action on their homepage for potential customers to enter their "City, State or ZIP Code (see image)."
 Clicking this button opens a new page that lists nearby locations on a map.
 This feature works very well for restaurants with multiple locations.

 5. What are the Hours of Operation?

 I'm always surprised at the number of websites that fail to list their hours of operation or the ones that make you go to Google Maps or Yelp to get that information.
 As a general rule, your restaurant's hours should be listed on the homepage or in the footer.

 Zingerman's Roadhouse provides regular operating hours, holiday hours, roadshow drive-up and to-go hours as well as roadshow holiday hours (see image).
 Rarely, do I see restaurants post holiday hours when we're not in the holiday season.
 Well done!

 Inform potential customers the days of the week and times that your restaurant opens and closes.
 Is your restaurant open for lunch?
 Do you close between lunch and dinner?
 State it clearly on the homepage or in the footer.

 Potential customers want to see social proof like awards, statistics and reviews that show people love your restaurant.
 Social proof validates decisions.